Bladder Control Problems & Your Period

 Urinary incontinence is described as the loss of bladder control.
 There are a few types of urinary incontinence:

-Stress incontinence: Stress urinary incontinence (SUI) occurs when abdominal pressure is placed on your bladder when you sneeze, cough, laugh, or engage in physical activities such as exercising or heavy lifting.
+Stress incontinence: Stress urinary incontinence (SUI) occurs when abdominal pressure is placed on your bladder when you sneeze, cough, laugh, or engage in physical activities, such as exercising or heavy lifting.
+The pressure put on your bladder during these activities causes leakage.

-Overactive bladder: You may be able to tell if you have an overactive bladder (OAB) if you feel the need to urinate urgently or more than usual (more than eight times a day).
-You may also feel the need to wake up in the night to pee.
-OAB can be caused by weak pelvic floor muscles, certain medications, bladder irritation, being overweight, or infections like urinary tract infections (UTIs).
+Overactive bladder (OAB): You may be able to tell if you have an overactive bladder if you feel the need to urinate more frequently than usual (more than 8 times a day).

 Mixed incontinence: Mixed incontinence occurs when you experience multiple types of incontinence at once.
 Symptoms are based on what kind of incontinence you are managing.